GreaseHeadD/immich-featured-photo-organizer/README.md

 ## Notes

-- This scripts only processes people that have a name and are non-hidden, if you wish to process all detected people please open an issue.
+- This scripts only processes people that are non-hidden, if you wish to process hidden people too please open an issue.

 - Only assets with timeline visibility are processed.
 Archived, locked, hidden and trashed assets are not included.